Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-Create a script that creates a directory in the /tmp/ directory

+# Betty in my first directory
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-Move the file betty from /tmp/ to /tmp/my_first_directory